 Bible study is important to me and especially on days like this.
 I want to re-center myself and my attitude and not much can do better at that than His word.

 Sports are a must if any are on and this time of year they are all on!
 Baseball, football and NASCAR!
 Trifecta!

-I’m 45 so skin care is very important (necessary) so I will give myself a lot of pampering with facials, masks and all things cleansing and refreshing!
+I’m over 40 so skin care is very important (necessary) so I will give myself a lot of pampering with facials, masks and all things cleansing and refreshing!

 And yes, more great home cooked meals and puppy cuddle time.